 Training and mentoring will be provided.
 For further details see School of Mathematics News webpage 2018.

 A common method of funding comes directly from the School, which receives partial funding from the Engineering and Physical Sciences Research Council (EPSRC) for students undertaking PhD degrees, known as Doctoral Training Accounts (DTAs).
 These EPSRC studentships, normally available for a maximum period of three and a half years, are awarded on a competitive basis across the School of Mathematics, to students with relevant undergraduate degrees at the First Class level, or equivalent.

 For UK students, as well as EU students who have been resident in the UK for three years prior to application, an EPSRC studentship meets all the tuition fees and pays a maintenance allowance to the student.
-In 2016/17, the value of this allowance is £14,296 plus tuition fees.
+In 2017/18, the value of this allowance is £14,553 which is a net amount and not subject to tax nor national insurance.
 Supplements may be available for disabled students, mature students, students with dependents and for students with suitable postgraduate work experience.